Central Govan Action Plan

 Govan’s got talent

 Govan is well placed to have a thriving future thanks to its rich history, exceptional architecture, waterfront location and resilient community.
-The investment made through the Central Govan Action Plan aims to let Govan capitalize on these unique assets and, in turn, benefit from the many economic and social opportunities offered by nearby growth areas, including the BBC headquarters at Pacific Quay, the new Southern General Hospital, the Riverside Museum and Glasgow Harbour.
+The investment made through the Central Govan Action Plan aims to let Govan capitalize on these unique assets and, in turn, benefit from the many economic and social opportunities offered by nearby growth areas, including plans for the Glasgow Riverside Innovation District (GRID) encompassing Glasgow University, the Queen Elizabeth University Hospital and Digital Media Quarter at Pacific Quay, and a world class cultural cluster including the Riverside Museum, the SEC/Hydro alongside our very own Govan Old and Fairfield.
 By improving the physical environment, the Action Plan aims to address many of the factors that have held Govan back from achieving its true potential and success, factors like depopulation, vacant land and derelict buildings.

 Central Govan is changing